-Species Common Name / Scientific Name Designation Potential for Occurrence/ Local Status in Detailed Study Area (DSA) Coastal Dunes Milk-Vetch (Astragalus tener var. titi) I range was known to include Monterey Los Angeles and San FE SE Absent Determined as a result of qualitative surveys conducted at the Los Angeles/EI Segundo Dunes in1995, 1996, 1997, 1998, 1999, and directed surveys in 1998 and 2000.
-Ventura Marsh Milk-Vetch (Astragalus pycnostachyus var. lanosissimus) State Beach in Ventura County.
-Historically known from the Ballona marshes and a meadow near the seashore in Santa Absent Determined absent as a result of qualitative surveys conducted at the Los Angeles/EI Segundo Dunes in 1995, 1996, 1997, 1998, 1999, and directed surveys in 1998 and 2000.
+Species Common Name / Scientific Name Habitat and distribution Flowering Season Designation Potential for Occurrence/ Local Status in Biological Resources Study Area (BRSA) Coastal Dunes Milk-Vetch (Astragalus tener var. titi) Moist sandy depressions near the coast, typically coastal bluffs and dunes below 15 meters above mean sea level.
+Historically, range was known to include Monterey, Los Angeles, and San Diego Counties.
+It is presumed extant at three locations, one in Monterey County and two in San Diego County.
+Mar-May FE SE Absent Determined as a result of qualitative surveys conducted at the Los Angeles/El Segundo Dunes in1995, 1996, 1997, 1998, 1999, and directed surveys in 1998 and 2000.
+Ventura Marsh Milk- Vetch (Astragalus pycnostachyus var. lanosissimus) Coastal marshes or seeps below 30 meters above mean sea level.
+Within reach of high tide or protected barrier beaches in coastal salt marsh or sandy bluffs.
+Believed extinct until its rediscovery in 1997.
+Only known extant population on McGrath State Beach in Ventura County.
+Historically known from the Ballona marshes and a meadow near the seashore in Santa Monica; presumed extirpated at both sites.
+Potentially suitable habitat to the species is limited to the fore dune, west of the Los Angeles/El Segundo Dunes immediately adjacent to Vista del Mar Boulevard.
+June-Oct FE SE Absent Determined absent as a result of qualitative surveys conducted at the Los Angeles/El Segundo Dunes in 1995, 1996, 1997, 1998, 1999, and directed surveys in 1998 and 2000.
 San Fernando Valley Spineflower (Chorizanthe parryi var. fernandina) Sandy soil on flats and foothills in mixed grassland and chaparral communities.
 90-425 m elevation.
-FC SE Absent Study area is below normal elevation range for this species Coastal strand, coastal dunes and scrub, and sandy soils below 50 meters above mean sea level.
+Apr-Jun FC SE Absent Study area is below normal elevation range for this species Beach Spectacle-Pod (Dithyrea maritime) Coastal strand, coastal dunes and scrub, and sandy soils below 50 meters above mean sea level.
 Historically, this species ranged from the central coast of California south into Baja California.
 Known in California from less than twenty occurrences; extirpated from half of its historical range.
 Historically known from the Los Angeles/El Segundo Dunes.
-Historic topographic maps and aerial March-May SE Absent Determined absent as a result of qualitative surveys conducted at the Los Angeles/EI Segundo Dunes for 1995, 1996, 1997, 1998, 1999 and directed surveys in 1998 and 2000.
+Historic topographic maps and aerial photographs indicate that potentially suitable habitat for this species within the Los Angeles/El Segundo Dunes was largely converted due to residential development between 1940 and 1974.
+This species has not been successfully reintroduced as a result of revegetation efforts undertaken between 1990 and 1994.
+Nearest known location is in the vicinity of the Ballona Marshes near Marina del Rey.
+March- May SE Absent Determined absent as a result of qualitative surveys conducted at the Los Angeles/El Segundo Dunes for 1995, 1996, 1997, 1998, 1999 and directed surveys in 1998 and 2000.